 Saint Pierre and Saint Paul – The historic center of Bordeaux

 Saint Pierre and Saint Paul districts represent the historic heart of the city.
-These are the most vibrant and lively areas in Bordeaux, where you stroll by paved narrow streets, charming squares and several famous monuments (the Miroir d’eau, place de la Bourse and others). it’s also the heart of the gastronomic scene in Bordeaux, with plenty of amazing restaurants, cocktail bars and hip cafés.
+These are the most vibrant and lively areas in Bordeaux, where you stroll by paved narrow streets, charming squares, and several famous monuments (the Miroir d’eau, place de la Bourse, and others). it’s also the heart of the gastronomic scene in Bordeaux, with plenty of amazing restaurants, cocktail bars, and hip cafés.
 Many are concentrated around the Place Fernand Lafargue, especially on rue Saint James.
 In Saint Pierre, almost every street has a good restaurant, but the best bars are on rue Parlement Saint Pierre and rue Parlement Sainte Catherine.

 The neighborhoods are bounded by the Opera of Bordeaux from the north and rue Victor Hugo from the South.
 Going east you can enjoy a pleasant stroll on the gorgeous promenade of the Garonne River.
 The western border of the historic center is marked by rue Sainte Catherine, the longest pedestrian shopping street in Europe hosting all the main retail stores as well as several smaller boutiques.

 You can find plenty of Airbnb apartments in this area but they will usually be more expensive.
 Also, you should know that some of the streets can be a bit noisy at night.

 Pey Berland and Meriadeck – the administrative district of Bordeaux